 It’s a good idea to put money you are saving for a short-term goal (whether it’s a downpayment or an emergency fund) in an account that is safe, earns interest, and will allow you to access it when you need it.

-Some options include a savings account at a bank, an online savings account, a cash management account, or a certificate of deposit (CD).
+Some options include a savings account at a bank, an online savings account, a checking and savings account, or a certificate of deposit (CD).
 Keep in mind, though, that with a CD, you typically need to leave the money untouched for a certain period of time.

 Bonus money can also help you start investing in longer term goals, such as retirement or paying for a child’s education.
 Using bonus money to buy investments can help you create additional wealth over time.